View large image | More photos

 The two closest courses to MIA are Melreese Country Club (1 mile), which weaves through cypress wetland and around five lakes enhanced by elevation changes and nine waste bunkers, and Miami Springs Golf & Country Club (1.5 miles), a long-time local favorite known for its beautiful mature trees that line the fairways.

 For Donald Ross design fans, the Biltmore Golf Course in Coral Gables (4.1 miles), a 1925 masterpiece that has been fully restored by architect Brian Silva, is a lush, well manicured rolling layout.

 Situated five miles from MIA is Trump National Doral Resort Miami, where five golf courses are the draw.
-Beyond the famous TPC Blue Monster Course, choices include the Great White Course designed by Greg Norman, the Gold Course, designed by Raymond Floyd, the Red Course, by Floyd, Norman and Jerry Pate, and the Jim McLean Signature, an innovative design by golf instructor McLean.
+Beyond the famous Blue Monster Course, choices include the Great White Course designed by Greg Norman, the Gold Course, designed by Raymond Floyd, the Red Course, by Floyd, Norman and Jerry Pate, and the Jim McLean Signature, an innovative design by golf instructor McLean.

 The gateway airport for those visiting Walt Disney World and other major attractions, Orlando International Airport is the 29th-busiest airport in the world.

 Designed by Ron Garl and Howard Swan, Eagle Creek has high impact features such as massive waste bunkers and bulkheads framing water hazards and greens.